 EfW is a technology that burns household waste at high temperatures under carefully controlled conditions to produce electricity which is mostly fed into the National Grid.

 Mobile phones are recycled at all Warwickshire household waste and recycling centres where they are either sent on for reuse or shredded for recycling.
-The proceeds of which are sent to Warwickshire Air Ambulance Service charity.

 If it is a small amount it can be dried out in the tin and go in the general waste.
 Please see our A-Z of Recycling for further guidance.